alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 V ~ l³/4.
 ```

-With a sample length of 10m we get:
+With a reference length of 10m we get:

 ```
 V ~ 250 m³.